HUNDING'S SAGA - 48: GYTHA WELCOMES IVAR - The Pain of Knowing

 His, Hunding's first course when he entered the Solente, would be for the narrows between Centland to the west and Artois on the Picardy shore, then to strike north-west for Harwic.
 The old haven lay where inlets and creeks led away northward from the mouth of the Themese.
 Here he had dealings with an East Seaxan trader by the name of Burgheard.
 Jorvik beckoned from there.
 Here he was, a Dane, and he thought of Jorvik as home.
 What was the world coming to?

-Leaving Bosanham again - Hunding heads for the North Sea and Jorvik
+Leaving Bosanham again - Hunding heads for Jorvik and beyond

 There was a trader at Torshavn who dealt in furs...